mkm29/firecorn/README.md

 I have included a `docker-compose.yml` file that will start a `PostgreSQL 12` instance, all you need to do is run `docker-compose up --build -d` and access the API at `http://localhost:8080`

+## Tests

+Run tests with: `python -m pytest -s tests`.
+Currently there are 9 tests: 3 for User, Post and Comments, and coverage is at `95%` (test to create Post and Comments are failing even though they are created in the database).

 ### Example Mutations/Queries

 ```javascript